lyrm/benchash/README.md

 # How to launch
 ## Script
-`./script` launches some benchmarks for examples.
-You can either changes the parameters of the benchmarks directly in the script file or launch it manually.
+`./script` launches some benchmarks for example.
+You can either change the parameters of the benchmarks directly in the script file or launch it manually.

 ## `bench.exe` parameters
 ### Command line